Easy estimates of Lyapunov exponents for random products of matrices

 \section{Abstract}

 The problems that we consider in this paper are as follows.
 Let $A_1, \ldots, A_k$ be square matrices (over reals).
 Let $W=w(A_1, \ldots, A_k)$ be a random product of $n$ matrices.
-What is the expected absolute value of the largest (in the absolute value) entry in such a random product?
+What is the expected growth rate of the largest (in the absolute value) entry in such a random product?
 What is the (maximal) Lyapunov exponent for a random matrix product like that?
-We give a complete answer to the first question.
+We give an answer to the first question under some mild restrictions on the entries of $A_i$.
 For the second question, we offer a very simple and efficient method to produce an upper bound on the Lyapunov exponent.